osm-search/Nominatim/docs/admin/Import.md

 import.
 So this option is particularly interesting if you plan to transfer the database or reuse the space later.

+!!! warning
+    The datastructure for updates are also required when adding additional data after the import, for example [TIGER housenumber data](Customization#installing-tiger-housenumber-data-for-the-us).
+    If you plan to use those, you must not use the `--no-updates` parameter.
+    Do a normal import, add the external data and once you are done with everything run `nominatim freeze`.

 ### Reverse-only Imports

 If you only want to use the Nominatim database for reverse lookups or